Wu Mingche: During Emperor Xuan's reign

 In winter 575, Wu launched an attack on Pengcheng (彭城, in modern Xuzhou, Jiangsu).
 However, he appeared to soon withdraw.
 In 576, he was made the governor of Southern Yan Province (南兗州, roughly modern Yangzhou, Jiangsu).

 In 577, Northern Zhou destroyed Northern Qi and took over its territory.
 In winter 577, Emperor Xuan, believing that Northern Zhou's hold on Northern Qi's southern provinces was not yet secure, ordered Wu to launch a major attack on Pengcheng, making Wu's heir apparent Wu Rongzhao (吳戎昭) his lieutenant.
 Initially, Wu defeated the Northern Zhou governor of Xu Province (徐州, roughly modern Xuzhou) Liang Shiyan (梁士彥), forcing Liang to withdraw inside Pengcheng and defend it.
 Wu put Pengcheng under siege.
 In spring 578, the Northern Zhou general Wang Gui (王軌) arrived with a force to lift the siege, and he, as his first step, cut off Wu's supply route (and escape path).
 Xiao Mohe advised Wu to attack Wang as quick as he could to prevent the supply route from being cut off, but Wu did not follow Xiao's suggestion.
 Soon, the Chen forces were trapped.

 Wu's subordinates suggested destroying the levee near Pengcheng so that the area would flood, allowing them to escape by ships.
 Wu agreed, but believing that he, as the commanding general, should withdraw last, did so, sending Xiao with the cavalry first.
-The cavalry was therefore able to escape, but most of the foot soldiers—30,000—and Wu himself were captured by Wang and taken to the Northern Zhou capital Chang'an.
+The cavalry was therefore able to escape, but most of the foot soldiers—30,000—and Wu himself were captured by Wang on 20 March 578 and taken to the Northern Zhou capital Chang'an.
 Emperor Wu of Northern Zhou created Wu the Duke of Huaide, but Wu, angry over his capture, died soon thereafter.

 It appeared that because Wu Mingche was captured and not killed in action, his titles and offices were stripped by Emperor Xuan.
 After Emperor Xuan's death, Emperor Xuan's crown prince and successor Chen Shubao posthumously created Wu the Marquess of Shaoling in 583 and allowed his younger son Wu Huijue (吳惠覺) to inherit the title.
 (The fact that the title was not inherited by Wu Rongzhao implied that Wu Rongzhao was probably also captured by Northern Zhou forces or died without issue.)